-People with attention deficit disorder (ADD ADHD) experience time and time management differently than non-ADDers.
+People with attention deficit hyperactivity disorder (ADHD) experience time and time management differently than non-ADHDers.

-Rather than a series of discrete moments following one another in predictable fashion, ADDers sense time as one long NOW.
+Rather than a series of discrete moments following one another in predictable fashion, ADHDers sense time as one long NOW.
 That’s great when it comes to solving problems and handling crises — and it certainly makes the day go faster.
-But the ADD way of experiencing and managing time complicates things if you’re trying to complete the items on your to-do list.
+But the ADHD way of experiencing and managing time complicates things if you’re trying to complete the items on your to-do list.

 My client Julia explained her time-sense this way: “Each day goes along like a rudderless boat, lurching through rapids, bashing up against rocks, and then finally landing on shore.
 I wind up completing only one or two to-dos from my list.
 It’s very frustrating.”

 To accomplish everything you need to do each day with maximum efficiency and minimum hassle, you need more than a calendar or a to-do list.
 I’ve had clients who were meticulous about maintaining their calendars — and yet were habitually late to meetings and events, if they showed up at all.
 And I’ve had clients with to-do lists so long it would take them two lifetimes to get everything done.

 What you need is my simple, three-step “system with a rhythm.”
 Here’s how it works: